Those who cannot remember the past are condemned to repeat it.

 Free Editions of the Novel

 You can find all eBook and Print editions here.
-[The hardcover edition is still in process, at this writing.]

 Whatever your preference, you can try it for free.